maxlshk/maxlshk/README.md

 **`Software Engineer`**

 👋 Hey there!
-I'm Max Loshak, a software engineer and a student in Kyiv-Mohyla academy.
+I'm Max, a software engineer and a student in Kyiv-Mohyla academy.
 I work with React, Next.js, Node.js, Express.js, MongoDB, and more.
 Passionate about creating helpful applications and learning from fellow developers.
 Let's connect and build impactful software solutions together.

 ---